LimJongyoon/limjongyoon.github.io/README.md

         <span class="portfolio-title">BearHands</span>
         <span class="portfolio-middle">Game</span>
         <span class="portfolio-middle">3D Modeling, UX/UI Design & Software Development</span><br>
-        <span class="summary">BearHands is a wearable device that enhances user interaction in AR/VR environments by providing haptic feedback and gesture recognition, making virtual experiences feel more natural and immersive.</span> <a href="javascript:void(0);" onclick="toggleText(this)">More</a>
+        <span class="summary">BearHands is a VR game that fully utilizes the passthrough feature of the Oculus Quest 3.
+The game takes players through day and night, present and past, as they uncover the protagonist's mystery.
+During this journey, players experience a unique blend of puzzle-solving and FPS elements.
+As the title suggests, while players can use controllers, the game emphasizes hand tracking and passthrough to deliver an immersive experience that blurs the line between the real and virtual worlds.</span> <a href="javascript:void(0);" onclick="toggleText(this)">More</a>
     </div>
 </div>